entropiccode/Fixed-Order-Randomizer-Catch-Em-All/README.md

 # Fixed-Order Randomizer Catch-Em-All Pokemon Challenge
 Yes, the name sounds like an oxymoron.
 It'll make sense, I promise.

 The basic premise is you play a randomized copy of a Pokemon game with the goal of completing the Pokedex, acquiring the Diploma/Certificate for doing so, and then defeat the strongest trainer(s) the game has to offer in story.
 The snag is that Pokemon must be acquired in a fixed order, creating interesting limitations on team building and progression.
+Randomization is used to ensure each playthrough presents a different set of obstacles and challenges, as well as ensuring all Pokemon are obtainable.

 The goal of this challenge is to offer a playthrough model that is not strictly oriented around increasing difficulty through self-imposed rules (Nuzlocke) nor requiring insane amounts of grinding (Professor Oak), but still remaining compatible with those ideas.